Reducing the Trotter error of Hamiltonian dynamics with multi-product formulas

 Note, that you have complete freedom over how to solve this optimization problem, meaning that you can change the optimization solver, its convergence thresholds, and so on.
 Check out the respective guide on How to use the approximate model.

 At this point, we have found our expansion coefficients, \(x\), and all that is left to do is to generate the Trotterized quantum circuits.
-Once again, the qiskit_addon_utils.problem_generators module comes to the rescue with a handy function do just that:
+Once again, the qiskit_addon_utils.problem_generators module comes to the rescue to do just that:

 [11]: